kodekitchen/rp2040_lily/README.md

 - trrs cable (trs will work with the atmega 32u4 but not the rp2040s)
 - solder the controllers onto the pin headers exactly as with the regular promicros (chips down), leaving the topmost holes (the ones closest to the usb port) empty

+## I can't get displays working

+But I am not looking at the keyboard when typing so it is not essential.
+But I would so have liked to get them working...

 ## Not covered